webermadelinem/webermadelinem/README.md

 - 👋 Hi, I’m @webermadelinem
-- 👩🏻‍💻 I’m interested in ... coding, 3D environmental art, & character design
+- 👩🏻‍💻 I’m interested in ... web development, software engineering, & creating 2D games
-- 🌱 I’m currently learning ... software development at Austin CC
+- 🌱 I’m currently studying ... software & game development
 - 💞️ I’m looking to collaborate on ... any fun projects!
-- 📫 How to reach me ... madeline.weber@g.austincc.edu
+- 📫 How to reach me ... webermadelinem@gmail.com

 <!---
 webermadelinem/webermadelinem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.